Rec. Sports Coach's Welcome Packet

 - Reliable and dependable (the first to arrive, last to leave)

-- Know the rules and how they will be enforced by the referees
+- Know the rules, and how the referees will enforce them.

 Responsibilities and Duties: